Moral Stories, Narratives, Anecdotes, True stories, Short Stories, Qur'an Stories, Prophet Stories Children Reading

 We are not responsible for the contents of external websites "Ads by Google"

-Ramadan Story: THE MYSTERIOUS HELPING HANDSIram, and her brother, Ahmed, were excited about the upcoming days.
-It was Ramadan (Ramadhan), a time to learn appreciation for the things they had, and to think of others who didn't have as much.
+Ramadan Story: Mysterious Helping HandsIram, and her brother, Ahmed, were excited about the upcoming days.
+It was Ramadan, a time to learn appreciation for the things they had, and to think of others who didn't have as much.

 They had both been saving their money all year long.
 Iram, who was seven years old, sat on her bed and dumped out her money Jar.
 Coins ran all over the blanket.
 "This is a lot of money.
 Momma says we are supposed to help someone.
 She wants us to think about how much we have and then think of someone who doesn't have very much, and do something nice for them," Iram said, gathering the money into a pile.
 "Dump out your Jar, Ahmed," she told her brother.